The Conejo Valley is made up of 5 towns – Westlake Village, Oak Park, Agoura Hills, Thousand Oaks, and Newbury Park.

 The goal is to help you narrow down your search as much as possible.
 Most of our neighborhood names are easily distinguishable and we cover over 100 throughout the Conejo Valley so jot down some notes for those that stand out.
 By the end of your research, you will have a pretty good sense of the area and the type of home you’d like.
 You can leave the rest of your questions up to me to answer.

-There are 3 school districts within The Conejo Valley:
+There are 3 school districts in the Conejo Valley:

 - Las Virgenes Unified School District (LVUSD) covers Agoura Hills, Calabasas, and the L.A.
 County section of Westlake Village.
 It has 8 elementary schools, 3 middle schools, and 2 high schools.
 LVUSD has a strong reputation and is often the preferred district for parents.